jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ```

 - Use simple truth tests for boolean
-  checks.
-Omit explicit `-n` (non-zero
+  variable checks.
+Omit explicit `-n`
-  length) or `-z` (zero length) options.
+  (non-zero length) or `-z` (zero length)
-  Always wrap the variable in double
+  options.
+Always wrap the variable in
-  quotes. **Rationale:** [Less is More].
+  double quotes. **Rationale:**
-  For programmers coming from [Python],
+  [Less is More].
+For programmers coming
-  [Ruby], or [Perl], simple truth tests
+  from [Python], [Ruby], or [Perl],
-  are intuitive and familiar.
-Explicit
+  simple truth tests are intuitive and
-  flags don't add functional value when
+  familiar.
+Explicit flags don't add
-  values are in double-quotes.
-Minimizing
+  functional value when values are in
+  double-quotes.
+Minimizing these options
-  these options reduces shell specific
+  reduces shell specific cognitive load
-  cognitive load to promote to use more
+  to promote to use more universal
-  universal programming logic.
+  programming logic.

 ``` bash
     [ "$var" ]    # Has value